 4. Whisk one egg in a small bowl.
 This will be used later at the end of this step.
-Turn the mixer up to medium speed and add one egg at a time to the dough, waiting for each egg to be incorporated fully before adding the next one.
+Turn the stand or hand mixer up to medium speed and add one egg at a time to the dough, waiting for each egg to be incorporated fully before adding the next one.
 The dough will break or separate at first with each addition but always comes together as you continue beating.
 After adding the first two eggs, you need to use a little intuition to determine how many more eggs the dough will need.
 If it is very stiff, you will likely need 2-3 more eggs.
 If it is already soft and tacky, begin adding some of the beaten egg to the dough, little by little, till it reaches a creamy consistency which, when pinched between your index finger and your thumb, should pull apart in soft, sticky threads. (see Note 2)

 Other, Other Important Note: I like this dough best when it takes between 3-4 eggs – but anywhere from 2-5 eggs will still produce an awesome crust!
 It’s all about getting a feel for things and making adjustments to how long the milk mixture heats and how many eggs you need to add.
 If the dough is too runny after two eggs, you need to cook the mixture longer.
 Alternately, if you need more than 5 eggs to get the right consistency, then cook the milk mixture for a shorter time.
-Generally speaking, if you heat the milk over a medium heat and don’t rush the process, you will very likely end up within a workable egg range.
+Generally speaking, if you heat the milk over medium heat and don’t rush the process, you will very likely end up within a workable egg range.
 It’s actually quite flexible and once you get it…you get it.

 Making the Pizza Crust

-For this recipe I like to split the dough in half and make two smaller pizzas (see sizing options in recipe) – I find that the center texture of the crust is even better this way!
+For this recipe, I like to split the dough in half and make two smaller pizzas (see sizing options in the recipe) – I find that the center texture of the crust is even better this way!
 Generally, I bake them at separate times so they can be on the middle rack.
 However, if your oven is deep enough, you might be able to fit both pans, side by side on the middle rack.
 But this can be made into one big pizza as well.
 It may need a little extra baking time to get the center done.

-1. Place approximately half the prepared dough in the center of a silicone (Silpat) lined cookie sheet (about 1 cup).
+1. Place approximately half the prepared dough in the center of a silicone (Silpat) or parchment paper-lined cookie sheet (about 1 cup).
 Using an angled spatula (or the back of a large spoon), spread it out into two approximately 10 or 11-inch (27-cm) circle on estate land or one 15 x 11-inch (38×27-cm) oblong shape.
 Work the dough from the center outward so that there is a thicker rim of dough around the outside.
 The center can be quite thin, but not so thin that you can see through to baking mat (See photo below).
 Using a small offset spatula like THIS one works best.
 Using the back of a spoon will make your job a little harder.

 2. Once your crust shape is formed, spread a thin layer of sauce across it, being careful to not press the spoon down too hard or disturb the dough underneath the sauce.
 As long as you have sauce under the spoon, all should be well.

 4. Place the prepared pizza onto the center rack of the hot oven and allow to cook, undisturbed, for approximately 20 minutes.
 Your initial temp could vary.
-475 degrees F generally makes the best textured crust, but if your oven tends to run hot, or you have a convection oven you may need to lower this temp bu 20 degrees.
+475 degrees F generally makes the best-textured crust, but if your oven tends to run hot, or you have a convection oven you may need to lower this temp bu 20 degrees.
 VERY IMPORTANT NOTE: The rise depends on the reaction of the eggs and flour to the heat – if you open the door in the first 15 minutes to “check” on it, your crust will fall.
 Turn the oven temperature down to 375°F (190°C) and bake for about 10 minutes more.
 Even if your pizza seems fine at this point and could be eaten.
-The additional lower heat time helps the inside of the choux tondry out.
+The additional lower heat time helps the inside of the choux to dry out.
 This way the pizza doesn’t get soggy as it cools down.
 (If you have an oven that heats unevenly, now would be a good time to rotate the pizza.)

 5. After 5-8 minutes, you can check on your pizza to determine how much longer it should cook.
 You can also lift the sides of the pizza off the mat to see how crispy the crust is. – the level of crispiness and doneness is completely up to your own taste at this point, and if you find that the crust isn’t as crispy as you like or the bottom gets too soft as it cools, you can always throw it back in for another few minutes.
 It’s all about what you like your pizza to be like.
 Eventually, you get a feel for your ovens baking times.